 Clustering allows writers to focus.
 Clustering causes writers to come “full circle” with a concept, as they are readily able to write down everything associated with the word, including opposite viewpoints.
 Clustering helps writers break down concepts which makes those concepts easier to organize.
 Once information is organized it becomes easier to understand.

 To introduce students to clustering, remind them to write down everything that comes to mind and to free associate.
 Give the class a word to cluster.
 For example:

 Have your class cluster one word at a time.
 Use a separate piece of paper for each cluster so each time they begin they are looking at a blank slate.
 The fun begins when students share and discuss their individual clusters, as different students will likely embark on different tangents.

 Display clusters on the wall after the activity; this gives students the opportunity to compare the various tangents they came up with.
 Remember that words with more than one meaning will most likely bring up the most interesting results when shared.

 Once students are familiar with clustering, they can use it as a tool for any writing project.

-The Power of Clustering
+This post is part of the series: The Power of Clustering

 All teachers can teach students to cluster: to organize students’ thoughts and ideas, to use as a study skill, and more.